nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Figure 999: <i>Usage component in Model</i>
 </div>

-The `Model` interface exposes various operations to support the addition, removal of usages and getting statistics from `UsageList`
+The `Model` interface exposes various operations to support the addition and removal of usages, and getting statistics from `UsageList`.

 During the execution of `MakeRecipeCommand`, a `RecipeUsage` and `IngredientUsage`s are created and added to `recipeUsageList` and `ingredientUsageList` through operations in `Model` interface.
 Since `MakeRecipeCommand` is undoable, these usages are removed from the lists upon undoing the command.